gsoules/MkDocs/digital-archive/docs/archivist/accessioning.md

 ---

-## Accessioning steps
+### Workflow steps
 This section explains each step in the accessioning workflow shown in the previous section.
+See the section on [accepting a donation for accession](#accepting-a-donation-for-accession) to learn about the policy and procedures that must be adhered to prior to acceptance of a new donation.

 In the explanations below, `####` means the accession number.